-Each student at Spring Lake Park High School is known by name, strength, interest and need, leading to personalized student work and learning experiences.
+Each student in Spring Lake Park Schools is known by name, strength, interest and need, leading to personalized student work and learning experiences!

-At Spring Lake Park High School, we are designing engaging learning experiences that lead to each student earning 12 college credits by the end of 12th grade.
+Our vision to have every student prepared for college is bold and aspirational.
+We are collectively committed to designing engaging learning experiences that lead to each student earning 12 college credits by the end of 12th grade.